 Sexual harassment as defined in this policy (including sexual assault) is a form of sex discrimination and is prohibited.
 Title IX requires the College to promptly and reasonably respond to sexual harassment in the College's education programs and activities, provided that the harassment was perpetrated against a person in the United States.
 At the time that a formal complaint is filed, the complainant must be participating in (or attempting to participate in) an education program or activity of the College.
 An education program or activity includes locations, events, or circumstances over which the College exercised substantial control over both the respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution.

 This policy applies to allegations and complaints of sexual harassment as defined herein.
 All other complaints of discrimination or misconduct that do not fall within the jurisdiction of Title IX may be made through other campus procedures.

 This policy shall not be construed or applied to restrict academic freedom at the College.

-Amendment, the Due Process Clause, or any other constitutional provisions.
+Further, it shall not be construed to restrict any rights protected under the First Amendment, the Due Process Clause, or any other constitutional provisions.
 This policy also does not limit an employee's rights under Title VII of the Civil Rights Act.